Skip to main content

 What is the Maximum Deadline to Pay Premiums of a Life Insurance Policy?

-According to the Insurance Regulatory and Development Authority of India (IRDAI), you have a grace period of 30 days from the payment due date.
-It applies to all the life insurance plans.
-Insurance companies understand that not everyone can pay premium before or on the due date.
-Sometime, due to some unavoidable reasons, a person may fail to pay it.
+According to the Insurance Regulatory and Development Authority of India (IRDAI) guidelines, policyholders are provided a grace period of 15 days for monthly premium payments and 30 days for quarterly, half-yearly, or annual premium payments from the due date.
+It applies to all life insurance plans.
+Insurance companies understand that not everyone can pay the premium before or on the due date.
+Sometimes, for unavoidable reasons, a person may fail to pay it.

 Please enter correct name Please enter the Full name